 Close Their Accounts

-Close all accounts, including pension and subscriptions.
+In short, the executor can close all the testator’s accounts, including pension and subscriptions.

 Pay Off Debts

-Pay off the deceased’s debts and any taxes placed on the estate.
-Only once these are settled can the remaining amount be passed on to the beneficiaries.
 If their estate is not enough to carry out the debt, then the beneficiaries receive nothing.

 Distribute Remaining Estate to Beneficiaries

-Can You Claim Expenses?
+Can You Claim Expenses For Executor Duties?

-Can You Have a Solicitor Help You?
+Can You Have a Solicitor Help You With Executor Duties?